There is no denying the benefits of beard oil.

 Without beating around the bush, just make sure you reduce the application by half.

-So instead of a dime size amount like normal, go with about 5 drops (adjust accordingly for beard length).
+So instead of a dime size amount like normal, go with about five drops (adjust accordingly for beard length).

 The goal here is to have a very light application that hardly coats both your beard and skin.